cosmos/sdk-tutorials/academy/4-my-own-chain-exer/create-handling-exer.md

 ## Code

-* No Ignite CLI involved here, it is Go Go Go.
+* No Ignite CLI is involved here, it is just Go Go Go.
 * Of course, you need to know where to put your code.
 Look for `TODO`.
-* How would you unit-test this handling?
+* How would you unit-test this message handling?
-* How would you use Ignite CLI to run locally a one-node blockchain and interact with it via the CLI and see what you get?
+* How would you use Ignite CLI to locally run a one-node blockchain and interact with it via the CLI to see what you get?

 For now, don't bother with niceties like gas metering or event emission.

 ## Next up

-When you are satisfied, or not, with what you did, have a look at [a solution](../4-my-own-chain/create-handling.md).
+When you are satisfied (or not) with what you have, look at [a solution](../4-my-own-chain/create-handling.md).